 - Technical Information

-Leakage from the piping (such as from fittings) and the transformation of dissolved gases within liquids into gas bubbles may lead to the formation of gas bubbles inside the metering pump and the piping.
+Leakage from the piping (such as from fittings) and the transformation of dissolved gases within liquids into gas bubbles may form gas bubbles inside the metering pump and the piping.

-The formation of gas bubbles leads to a decrease in pumped volume and repeatability.
+The formation of gas bubbles leads to decreased pumped volume and repeatability.
 It is recommended to degas liquids before pumping.

-Operation after leaving the Metering Pump inactive for a long period of time
+Operation after Leaving the Metering Pump Inactive for a Long Period

-When the metering pump is left filled with fluids for a long period of time, a pre-set pumped volume may be altered or the repeatability may decrease.
+When the metering pump is left filled with fluids for an extended period, a pre-set pumped volume may be altered, or the repeatability may decrease.

 The reasons for these phenomena are as follows: